George Quarles

-George Quarles (born March 24, 1967) is an American football coach who is currently the head coach at East Tennessee State University, a role he has held since December of 2021.
+George Quarles (born March 24, 1967) is an American college football coach.
+He is the tight ends coach at Austin Peay, a position he has held since 2024.
+He was the head football coach at East Tennessee State University from 2022 to 2023.
 Prior to East Tennessee State, he was the associate head coach, offensive coordinator, and quarterbacks coach at Furman University, where he played college football.
 Before he joined the Furman coaching staff, Quarles was the head coach at Maryville High School in Tennessee from 1999 to 2016, where he recorded a 250–16 record.